MohitTham/MohitTham.github.io/README.md

 ###Game Rules###
 The user has the ability to select from 4 options.
-Everytime the user selects the correct answer first try they are rewarded 100 points.
+Everytime the user selects the correct add .nswer first try they are rewarded 100 points.
 Clicking 1 wrong answer followed by the correct answer awards 50 points.
 Clicking 2 wrong answers followed by the correct answer awards 25 points.